Why did Oregon GOP senators stay home? A look at the tension

 PORTLAND, Ore.
-(AP) — Partisan tensions in Oregon skyrocketed this week because Republican state senators didn’t show up to work Wednesday and Thursday, denying Democrats who control the chamber a quorum.
+(AP) — Partisan tensions in Oregon skyrocketed this week because Republican state senators didn’t show up to work Wednesday, denying Democrats who control the chamber a quorum.
 The move cast doubt on planned votes on legislation about gun control, abortion rights and gender-affirming health care.

 Here’s what to know about where Republicans and Democrats are divided and what’s at stake.